Rosalind Franklin: Discovery of DNA structure

 Crick and Watson published their model in Nature on 25 April 1953, in an article describing the double-helical structure of DNA with only a footnote acknowledging "having been stimulated by a general knowledge of Franklin and Wilkins' 'unpublished' contribution."
-Actually, although it was the bare minimum, they had just enough specific knowledge of Franklin and Gosling's data upon which to base their model.
+Although it was the bare minimum, they actually had just enough specific knowledge of Franklin and Gosling's data upon which to base their model.
 As a result of a deal struck by the two laboratory directors, articles by Wilkins and Franklin, which included their X-ray diffraction data, were modified and then published second and third in the same issue of Nature, seemingly only in support of the Crick and Watson theoretical paper which proposed a model for the B-DNA.
 Most of the scientific community hesitated several years before accepting the double-helix proposal.
-At first mainly geneticists embraced the model because of its obvious genetic implications.
+At first, mainly geneticists embraced the model because of its obvious genetic implications.